fontanf/stablesolver/README.md

 ## Implemented algorithms

 To solve a stable (resp. clique) problem, it is possible to use a clique (resp. stable) algorithm on the complementary graph (option `--complementary`).
-However, gaphs being generally sparse, the complementary graph might be huge.
+However, graphs being generally sparse, the complementary graph might be huge.
 When a more optimized implementation is possible, both are implemented.

 The stable solver can also be used to solve the Minimum (Weight) Vertex Cover Problem by just considering the vertices outside of the solution.